Caudron Type H: Design and development

-The three crew were accommodated in a flat sided nacelle, mounted above the lower wing, with a semi-cowled, 70 hp Gnome Lambda 7-cylinder rotary engine in the nose and the pilot placed at about mid-chord.
-The aircraft was amphibious, with short, broad, single stepped floats, each mounted on pairs of N-form struts under the central wing bays, assisted by two smaller, unstepped floats attached to the lower tailboom girders under the tailplane.
-The main, underwing floats had single mainwheels largely within them, set about two-thirds the way back and enclosed above by roughly semicircular covers.
+The three crew were accommodated in a flat-sided nacelle, mounted above the lower wing, with a semi-cowled, 70 hp Gnome Lambda seven-cylinder rotary engine in the nose and the pilot placed at about mid-chord.
+The aircraft was amphibious, with short, broad, single-stepped floats, each mounted on pairs of N-form struts under the central wing bays, assisted by two smaller, unstepped floats attached to the lower tailboom girders under the tailplane.
+The main, underwing floats had single mainwheels largely within them, set about two-thirds of the way back and enclosed above by roughly semicircular covers.
 The floats were not sprung and the only springing in the wheeled gear was in the pneumatic tyres.
-This arrangement was patented by the Caudron brothers.
+The Caudron brothers patented this arrangement.

-It is not known if the first of the two examples built had flown before it was exhibited at the Salon in November 1912.
-It was marked as a military machine, possibly intended for use in the French Colonies and was received by them on 14 February 1913 with serial CC5.
+It is not known if the first of the two examples built had flown before the Type H was exhibited at the Salon in November 1912.
+It was marked as a military machine, possibly intended for use in the French colonial empire, and was received by the French military on 14 February 1913 with serial CC5.
 At least one of the two was modified to have a land undercarriage with pairs of main wheels and a long skid on a wire braced N-form strut under each of the inner interplane struts pairs.

 The first example flew at an event hosted by the Boulogne Aero-Club on 14 July 1913, taking off from the beach, though on different, longer floats.